The Roman Denarius: A History Of The Iconic Silver Coin

 Rome did not have a local supply of silver and had to rely on conquest to obtain it.
 Therefore in those early years, bronze coins still circulated as the main form of money.

-Under great financial strain during to the Second Punic War (218-201BC), the Roman Republic undertook the first devaluation and recoinage of silver, either in 213 or 212BC.
+3. In the Second Punic War (218-201BC), under great financial strain, the Roman Republic undertook the first devaluation and recoinage of silver, either in 213 or 212BC.
 This was done in order to service the war debt.

-The first issues of denarii had silver content ranging between 6.3 and 6.8g.
+The first issues of denarii in 310BC had silver content ranging between 6.3 and 6.8g.

-The new denarius had a silver content of 4.5g.
+The new Punic War denarius of 211BC had a silver content of 4.5g.

 This took place alongside a reorganisation of the denominations of the bronze coins as well as emergency issues of gold coins.